A boutique law firm

 Rather than looking at our firm as an emergency resource, bringing us in as an extension of your business can reduce risk, improve operations and ensure that all of your legal bases are covered to protect your interests in the short and long-term.

-For more information on our franchise and dealership legal services, contact us directly at our Atlanta or Kennesaw offices.
+For more information on our franchise and dealership legal services, contact us directly.